Hiral-Rojesara/CAFA6-Protein-Function-Prediction/README.md

 # 🧬 CAFA 6 Protein Function Prediction
+## 🔍 Problem
+Predict protein functions using biological data (CAFA 6 challenge).

+## 💡 Solution
+Built a PyTorch-based deep learning model using T5 embeddings with K-Fold cross-validation and ensemble predictions.

+## 🚀 Outcome
+Generated predictions with improved performance using ensemble techniques.
 ## 📌 Overview
 This project focuses on predicting protein functions using machine learning techniques as part of the CAFA 6 challenge.
 The goal is to analyze biological data and classify protein functions accurately.